earthly/website/blog/_posts/2023-06-29-a-developer-guide-to-git-lfs.md

  - Large Files
 ---

-**We're [Earthly.dev](https://earthly.dev/).
-We make building software simpler and therefore faster – like Dockerfile and Makefile had a baby.
-This article explains how to use Git LFS**
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and, therefore, faster.
+This article explains how to use Git LFS.
+If you are doing things at the command line you might like [Earthly](https://earthly.dev/).
+It's a pretty great open-source build tool.**

 Have you ever tried adding large files to your Git repository, like video or audio files, and found that it slows down any operations involving the repository?
 Fortunately, a solution is available in the form of Git Large File Storage (LFS).